wdv4758h/pypy-extradoc/talk/djangocon.eu2011/talk.rst

  * Open source (MIT licensed)
  * 8 years old
  * Over 150,000 lines of test code (that's more than all of Django)
- * A replacement to Psyco
+ * A successor to Psyco

 Fast
 ----

  * Faster than CPython on almost every benchmark we have.
  * http://speed.pypy.org/
+ * A very actively developed project: http://bit.ly/ij3W9G

 World's shortest introduction to JITing
 ---------------------------------------

  * Run interpreter
  * Find frequently executed loops
  * Turn those loops into efficient assembler, by specializing for the types of variables and other things.

 Case studies
 ------------